gifale95/BERG/README.md

 # Neural Encoding Simulation Toolkit (NEST)

-**Neural Encoding Simulation Toolkit (NEST)** is a Python package that provides trained encoding models of the brain that you can use to generate accurate *in silico* neural responses to arbitrary stimuli with just a few lines of code.
+**Neural Encoding Simulation Toolkit (NEST)** is a resource consisting of of multiple pre-trained encoding models of the brain and an accompanying Python package to generate accurate in silico neural responses to arbitrary stimuli with just a few lines of code.

-*In silico* neural responses from encoding models increasingly resemble *in vivo* responses recorded from real brains, enabling the novel research paradigm of *in silico* neuroscience.
-These simulated responses are fast and cost-effective to generate, allowing researchers to explore and test scientific hypotheses across vastly larger solution spaces than possible with traditional *in vivo* methods.

-Novel findings from large-scale *in silico* experimentation can be validated through targeted small-scale *in vivo* data collection, optimizing research resources.
-This approach scales beyond what is possible with *in vivo* data alone and democratizes research across groups with diverse data collection infrastructure and resources.

-NEST includes a growing, well-documented library of encoding models trained on different neural data acquisition modalities (including fMRI and EEG), datasets, subjects, stimulation types, and brain areas, offering broad versatility for addressing a wide range of research questions through *in silico* neuroscience.
+In silico neural responses from encoding models increasingly resemble in vivo responses recorded from real brains, enabling the novel research paradigm of in silico neuroscience.
+In silico neural responses are quick and cheap to generate, allowing researchers to explore and test scientific hypotheses across vastly larger solution spaces than possible in vivo.
+Novel findings from large-scale in silico experimentation are then validated through targeted small-scale in vivo data collection, in this way optimizing research resources.
+Thus, in silico neuroscience scales beyond what is possible with in vivo data, and democratizes research across groups with diverse data collection infrastructure and resources.
+To catalyze this emerging research paradigm, we introduce the Neural Encoding Simulation Toolkit (NEST), a resource consisting of multiple pre-trained encoding models of the brain and an accompanying Python package to generate accurate in silico neural responses to arbitrary stimuli with just a few lines of code.
+NEST includes a growing, well documented library of encoding models trained on different neural data acquisition modalities, datasets, subjects, stimulation types, and brain areas, offering broad versatility for addressing a wide range of research questions through in silico neuroscience.

 For additional information on the Neural Encoding Dataset you can check out our [documentation][nest_website].

 ## 🤝 Contribute to Expanding NEST

-We welcome contributions to expand NEST!
-If you have:
+We warmly welcome contributions to improve and expand NEST, including:
-- Encoding models with higher prediction accuracies
+- Encoding models with higher prediction accuracies.
+- Encoding models for new neural data recording modalities (e.g., MEG/ECoG/animal).
+- Encoiding models from new neural dataset.
-- Models for new neural datasets, data modalities (e.g., MEG/ECoG/animal), or stimulus types (e.g., videos, language)
+- Encoding models of neural responses for new stimulus types (e.g., videos, audio, language, multimodal).
-- Suggestions for improving NEST
+- Suggestions to improve NEST.

-For more information on how to contribute please refer to [How to Contribute][nest_contribute].

-Please contact us at brain.nest.contact@gmail.com.
+For more information on how to contribute, please refer to [our documentation][nest_contribute].
+If you have questions or would like to discuss your contribution before submitting, please contact us at brain.nest.contact@gmail.com.
 All feedback and help is strongly appreciated!